 Steve Washuta: I know autoimmune is obviously sort of an umbrella term for a lot of different things.
 You already named Lucas, and RA, and some of these, or any of these are all of these.
 Could you find out in advance? preemptively.
 If somebody has it?
 Let’s say I walked into your office and said, I think my parents had rheumatoid arthritis.
 Can you other tests to take that I could take even if I’m not having symptoms yet?

-Steve Washuta: Do you think that’s how the industry does it like are other physicians in your workplace doing that kind of preemptively trying to get people to say, Hey, listen, if you have a familial history, that’s worthwhile preemptively attacking this, it’s not just you.
-Yeah,
+Steve Washuta: Do you think that’s how the industry does it like are other physicians in your workplace doing that kind of preemptively.
+Trying to get people to say, listen, if you have a familial history, that’s worthwhile preemptively attacking this, it’s not just you.

-Steve Washuta: alrea a little bit further, especially on the spectrum of how a personal trainer could potentially deal with a client who has rheumatoid arthritis, what are the symptoms that we are going to see in them, what is something that could or should be concerning, if we see something that is office or medication that they may be taking, we should be concerned with that could affect things in their workout, anything you could think of?
+That is something that could or should be concerning, if we see something that is office or medication that they may be taking.
+We should be concerned with that could affect things in their workout, anything you could think of?

-Now, sometimes they may need something like an over the counter and said like anti-inflammatory, like ibuprofen or Motrin, to kind of get them through their workouts, if you feel like hey, every time you’re working out with them, they need something to get them through the workout can be another indication that their disease is not totally controlled.
+Now, sometimes they may need something like an over the counter or anti-inflammatory.
+Ibuprofen or Motrin, to kind of get them through their workouts.
+If you feel like hey, every time you’re working out with them, they need something to get them through the workout.
+Can be another indication that their disease is not totally controlled.

 Steve Washuta: Yeah, that makes a lot of sense, good information.
 And then what about medications that they are on specifically not for sort of reactive inflammation?
 But for preventative for rheumatoid arthritis?
 Do they have any complications or side effects that one should be concerned with?

-Things like raising their heart rate, raising their blood pressure, raising their blood sugar, if they’re on it for long enough, they actually start to wear with their bones, they can develop osteoporosis very early.
+Things like raising their heart rate, blood pressure, blood sugar ,or if they’re on it for long enough, they actually start to wear with their bones, they can develop osteoporosis very early.

 And essentially, these are drugs that we put them on to manage the long term.
 So they don’t have to be on steroids.
 Okay, those medications, the biggest thing we have to worry about with those is that they are immunosuppressive.
 Okay, and so they are they’re increased risk of developing immune infection compared to someone who’s not on that medication.
 And so, in a pandemic world like we’re in right now, they have to be extra careful.